-2. SURVEY.
-LESSOR also hereby grants to LESSEE the right to survey the Property and the Premises, and said survey shall then become Exhibit "B" which shall be attached hereto and made a part hereof, and shall control in the event of boundary and access discrepancies between it and Exhibit "A".
-Cost for such work shall be borne by the LESSEE.

-3. TERM; RENTAL.
+- 2. SURVEY.
+LESSOR also hereby grants to LESSEE the right to survey the Property and the Premises, and said survey shall then become Exhibit "B" which shall be attached hereto ard made a part hereof, and shall control in the event of boundary and access discrepancies between it and Exhibit "A".
+Cost for such work shall be borne by the LESSEE. - 3.
+TERM; RENTAL.

-a.
 This Agreement shall be effective as of the date of execution by both Parties, provided, however, the initial term shall be for five (5) years and shall commence on the Commencement Date (as hereinafter defined) at which time rental payments shall commence and be due at a total annual rental of to be paid in equal monthly installments on the first day of the month, in advance, to LESSOR or to such other person, firm or place as LESSOR may, from time to time, designate in writing at least thirty (30) days in advance of any rental payment date by notice given in accordance with Paragraph 23 below.
-The Agreement shall commence based upon the date LESSEE is granted a {W1714023} building permit by the governmental agency charged with issuing such permits, or the date of execution of the Agreement by the Parties, whichever is later.
-In the event the date at which LESSEE is granted a building permit or the date of execution of the Agreement, whichever is applicable, falls between the 1st and 15th of the month, the Agreement shall commence on the 1st of that month and if such date falls between the 16th and 31st of the month, then the Agreement shall commence on the 1st day of the following month (either the "Commencement Date").
-LESSOR and LESSEE acknowledge and agree that initial rental payment(s) shall not actually be sent by LESSEE until thirty (30) days after the Commencement Date.
-By way of illustration of the preceding sentence, if the Commencement Date is January 1, LESSEE shall send to the LESSOR the rental payments for January 1 and February 1 by February 1.
+Upon agreement of the Parties, LESSEE may pay rent by electronic funds transfer and in such event, LESSOR agrees to provide to LESSEE bank routing information for such purpose upon request of LESSEE.
+The Commencement Date shall be the first day of the month in which notice of the exercise of the option, as set forth above, is effective.
+However, LESSOR and LESSEE acknowledge and agree that initial rental payment(s) shall not actually be sent by LESSEE until thirty (30) days after the exercise of the option is effective.